E 41 (Fosinopril 10 mg)

 Pill imprint E 41 has been identified as Fosinopril sodium 10 mg.

-Fosinopril is used in the treatment of high blood pressure; diabetic kidney disease; left ventricular dysfunction; alport syndrome and belongs to the drug class angiotensin converting enzyme inhibitors.
+Fosinopril is used in the treatment of left ventricular dysfunction; diabetic kidney disease; alport syndrome; high blood pressure and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Fosinopril 10 mg is not subject to the Controlled Substances Act.

 See also related documents.